The Chow rings of the moduli spaces of curves of genus 7, 8, and 9: Introduction

-\textit{(4) The key coincidence and work to be done.} Using universal degeneracy formulas from \cite{L}, we show that the fundamental class of a single splitting locus (i.e. where \emph{one} of the two vector bundles has a given splitting type) is tautological if it occurs in the ``expected codimension."
-Perhaps the most surprising part of the proof is the following coincidence (when $(k, g) \neq (4, 9)$): after excising strata contained in $\beta^{-1}(\M^{k-1}_g)$, every bad $\Sigma_i$ can be realized a single splitting locus, and that single splitting locus occurs in the expected codimension (proofs of Lemmas \ref{H47}, \ref{H48}, \ref{H58}, \ref{H59}).
+Using universal degeneracy formulas from \cite{L}, we show that the fundamental class of a single splitting locus (i.e. where \emph{one} of the two vector bundles has a given splitting type) is tautological if it occurs in the ``expected codimension."
+Perhaps the most surprising part of the proof is the following coincidence (when $(k, g) \neq (4, 9)$): after excising strata contained in $\beta^{-1}(\M^{k-1}_g)$, every bad $\Sigma_i$ can be realized as a single splitting locus, and that single splitting locus occurs in the expected codimension (proofs of Lemmas \ref{H47}, \ref{H48}, \ref{H58}, \ref{H59}).
 Hence, the fundamental class of the closure of each bad $\Sigma_i$ is tautological in $A^*(\H_{k,g} \smallsetminus \beta^{-1}(\M^{k-1}_g))$.
+That these fundamental classes are tautological is a ``coincidence of small numbers."
+It in fact fails for $k=4$, $g=12$ by the result of van Zelm \cite{VZ}.

-Using the description of $\Sigma_i$ as a quotient, we show that each $A^*(\Sigma_i \smallsetminus \beta^{-1}(\M_g^{k-1}))$ is generated by restrictions of tautological classes on $\H_{k,g}$ (Sections \ref{chows} and \ref{stratasec}).
+We then study the Chow rings of the locally closed strata $\Sigma_i$.
+Using the description of $\Sigma_i$ as a quotient, we show that the Chow ring of each stratum $A^*(\Sigma_i \smallsetminus \beta^{-1}(\M_g^{k-1}))$ is generated by restrictions of tautological classes on $\H_{k,g}$ (Sections \ref{chows} and \ref{stratasec}).
 This last step requires a geometric understanding of the equations that define $C$ inside the associated scroll $\pp E_\alpha^\vee$, and when a collection of equations of this type fail to define a smooth curve or produce a curve of gonality less than $k$.
+These ideas do extend to arbitrary genus, unlike the results in the previous paragraph concerning fundamental classes.
+We state them as broadly as possible for arbitrary genera as they may be of future use.